-There are many types of mental illness, each of which has different symptoms and shows problems in different aspects including mental condition, thinking, social interaction, emotion and behaviour.
+There are many types of mental illness, which affects students' mental condition, thinking, social interaction, emotion and behaviour.
 The mental conditions and cognitive functioning of students with mental illness might be affected by their health condition or the side effects of the medication.
 Hence their learning and examination ability may regress during recovery.
-Difficulties that students with mental illness may encounter include: i) feeling fatigue, sleepy, having blurred vision, feeling dizzy, becoming tardy, getting agitated, etc.; ii) requiring longer time to process information, leading to a lower work efficiency; iii) having difficulties in remaining attentive so as to finish tasks and concentrating for a long time; iv) having difficulties in retrieving or retaining information in memory, remembering instructions or following complex instructions; v) having difficulties in meeting learning requirement systematically; vi) having difficulties in expressing and communicating verbally, retrieving and processing verbal information, or verbally expressing views with clarity; vii) having difficulties in organising and retaining verbally-transmitted information; and viii) having weaker memory for written and graphic information, and easily forgetting newly received visual information.
+Difficulties that students with mental illness may encounter include:

+- feeling fatigue, sleepy, having blurred vision, feeling dizzy, becoming tardy, getting agitated, etc. - requiring longer time to process information, leading to a lower work efficiency - having difficulties in remaining attentive so as to finish tasks and concentrating for a long time - having difficulties in retrieving or retaining information in memory, remembering instructions or following complex instructions - having difficulties in meeting learning requirement systematically - having difficulties in expressing and communicating verbally, retrieving and processing verbal information, or verbally expressing views with clarity - having difficulties in organising and retaining verbally-transmitted information; and - having weaker memory for written and graphic information, and easily forgetting newly received visual information

-Schools need to accept the students' difficulties associated with the condition of their mental illness and provide them with special examination arrangement according to their support needs and the functional limitations presented by the students as related to the illness.
-Student Support Team can make reference to the professional diagnosis, the opinions of the teachers, the student and the parents as well as the recommendations from professionals (e.g. psychiatrists, educational/clinical psychologists) to provide appropriate special examination arrangement such as arranging the examiner to remind them to focus on their work, allowing examinations in special rooms, providing special seating arrangement and supervised breaks.
+Schools need to accept the students' difficulties associated with the condition of their mental illness and provide them with special examination arrangements according to their support needs and the functional impairments presented by the students as related to the illness.
+Student Support Team can make reference to the professional diagnosis, the opinions of the teachers, the student and the parents as well as the recommendations from professionals (e.g. psychiatrists, educational/clinical psychologists) to provide appropriate special examination arrangement such as arranging the invigilator to remind them to focus on their work, allowing examinations in special rooms, providing special seating arrangement and short supervised breaks.